ivogt161/FJSVV-rationality/README.md

 # FJSVV-rationality
-Code for the paper ''Obstructions to rationality of conic bundle threefolds'' by Frei, Ji, Sankar, Viray and Vogt.
+Code for the paper ''Curve classes on conic bundle threefolds and applications to rationality'' by Frei, Ji, Sankar, Viray and Vogt.